technotrans SE (ETR:TTR1)

 Michael Finger

-And thank you for your questions, ladies and gentlemen.
-As I said already, our next reporting date will be May 2025 where we will present our quarterly figures for the course first quarter this year.
-And another event in May is our AGM, which will take place as ever in the Halle Munsterland.
-We hope to see you in Munster in person on May 16.
-In case of any further questions, also to Carlos who haven't come through this day, Please call us at any time.
+Thank you for your questions, ladies and gentlemen.
+As I said already, our next reporting date will be May 6, 2025, where we will present our quarterly figures for the first quarter this year.
+Another event in May is our AGM, which will take place as ever in the Halle Münsterland.
+We hope to see you in Münster in person on May 16.
+In case of any further questions, also to Carlos, who haven't come through this day, please call us at any time.
+Also on behalf of my colleague, Natascha, I would like to thank you for your patience and your support in technotrans.
+Thanks for joining the call.
+Take care and goodbye.

 Natascha Sander